oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## Abstract

 This paper presents a reevaluation of the foundation and development of the United States as a deliberate sociopolitical experiment orchestrated by a consortium of European elites, Enlightenment thinkers, and financial powers.
 Drawing on archival research, demographic analysis, and patterns of geopolitical engagement, it proposes that the New World functioned as a living laboratory in which novel theories of governance, liberty, capitalism, and social stratification could be tested at a safe remove from the European mainland.
 Crucially, this hypothesis includes the assertion that the United States was never intended to be permanent.
 Rather, it was established with the explicit understanding that its successes and failures would be studied, and that if its influence became destabilizing, the experiment would be brought to a close.
-In that event, the fate of the population—by then the descendants of generations of experimental subjects—would be determined not by America itself, but by the global community through a mechanism designed to reinforce international consensus: a worldwide referendum.
+In that event, the fate of the population, by then the descendants of generations of experimental subjects, would be determined not by America itself, but by the global community through a mechanism designed to reinforce international consensus: a worldwide referendum.

 ## Introduction: A Controlled Rebellion

 The American mythos is rooted in rebellion: the image of a scrappy, freedom-loving colony casting off the chains of imperial domination to forge a new democratic world order.
 This romantic narrative, while compelling, may obscure a more calculated truth.
 In this paper, we explore the hypothesis that the United States was not born of spontaneous revolution, but of a collaborative and largely concealed effort by European powers to externalize their own social tensions.

 By the late 17th century, Enlightenment philosophy had begun to pose a genuine threat to monarchic stability.
-Calls for reason, liberty, and equality echoed through the salons and pamphlets of Paris, Berlin, and Edinburgh—but their practical application was untested and feared.
+Calls for reason, liberty, and equality echoed through the salons and pamphlets of Paris, Berlin, and Edinburgh, but their practical application was untested and feared.
 What better way to trial these volatile concepts than in a controlled environment, far from the risks of domestic insurrection?

-The Americas—vast, sparsely populated (by European standards), and logistically disconnected—offered such a space.
+The Americas, vast, sparsely populated (by European standards), and logistically disconnected, offered such a space.
 The hypothesis advanced here is that the European aristocracy and intelligentsia, working through both public institutions and secretive transnational alliances, engineered the formation of the United States as a kind of live-action simulation: a geopolitical sandbox in which the effects of unregulated capitalism, federal democracy, racialized labor systems, and individualistic ideology could be observed without contaminating the European sphere.

 Crucially, this arrangement was not open-ended.
 From the outset, the experiment included built-in contingency protocols.
 Should the United States grow too powerful, too unpredictable, or too ideologically contagious, the experiment was to be terminated.
-At that point, the fate of the population—by then the descendants of generations of experimental subjects—would be determined not by America itself, but by the global community through a mechanism designed to reinforce international consensus: a worldwide referendum.
+At that point, the fate of the population, by then the descendants of generations of experimental subjects, would be determined not by America itself, but by the global community through a mechanism designed to reinforce international consensus: a worldwide referendum.

 This paper traces the outlines of this experimental hypothesis, beginning with inconsistencies in the traditional historical narrative and moving through patterns of institutional design, economic interdependence, and ongoing European observation.
 Our goal is not to undermine the achievements of the American project, but to question the assumption of its autonomy.

 ## Methodology

 This study employs an interdisciplinary methodology, blending historical forensics with sociopolitical pattern analysis and interpretive document review.
-Given the covert nature of the hypothesis—that the United States was engineered as an experimental construct—the research necessarily navigates absences, distortions, and obfuscations in the historical record.
+Given the covert nature of the hypothesis, that the United States was engineered as an experimental construct, the research necessarily navigates absences, distortions, and obfuscations in the historical record.
 Therefore, special attention has been given to indirect evidence, comparative patterns, and long-term continuity.

 The methodological framework includes: